 At Brown & Brown, LLP, we know that accidents happen suddenly and without warning.
 They can leave you with unexpected pain, looming medical costs and lost income when you need it most.
 Our experienced and dedicated personal injury attorneys will focus on your case, giving you the space and protection you need to focus on what really matters: your recovery.

 If you have been injured due to someone else’s recklessness or carelessness, please contact Brown & Brown, LLP to discuss your case for free.
 We maintain two offices in the Greater St. Louis area, allowing us to serve victims of personal injury in Eastern Missouri and Southern Illinois.
-To schedule your complimentary case review, please call our St. Louis office at 314-333-3333 or our Illinois office at 618-888-8888 to contact attorney Dan Brown today.
+To schedule your complimentary case review, please call our St. Louis office at 314-333-3333 if you are in Illinois, Call at 618-888-8888 to contact attorney Dan Brown today.

 Our Personal Injury Lawyers Will Come to You